 Your work has purpose beyond the work itself.

-According to the book, ENGAGEMENT MAGIC®: Five Keys to Unlock the Power of Employee Engagement, Meaning is the first key that builds an engagement that lasts, produces results, and creates joy and happiness in an individual.
+According to the book, ENGAGEMENT MAGIC®: Five Keys for Engaging People, Leaders, and Organizations, Meaning is the first key that builds an engagement that lasts, produces results, and creates joy and happiness in an individual.
 The other keys finishing the acronym ENGAGEMENT MAGIC® are Autonomy, Growth, Impact, and Connection.

 What creates meaning for employees?
 So many different things create meaning for employees in their jobs that I didn’t want to guess.
 Instead, I asked the masses and here are 15 real-world examples of how employees find meaning in their work: